USA TRIATHLON Level II CERTIFIED COACH

 “It’s not about how bad you want it, it’s about how hard you’re willing to work for it.”

-USA Triathlon Certified Coach
+USA TRIATHLON Level II Certified Coach

 When it comes to triathlon I think it’s really important to look for a win everywhere.
 For example, committing to taking on a new race distance, stretching yourself to tackle tough workouts, or sticking with a six to nine month training plan.
 These are all wins!
 And when you work around obstacles that life throws in your path, and you still make it to the starting line of a race, THAT is a really big win.